Give your kids something they will want, need, wear and read with the 4 Christmas gift rule!

 Future (Surprise) Christmas Trips

-In the future, we plan to keep our family Christmas trip a surprise until Christmas morning.
+In the future, it is our plan to keep our family Christmas trip a surprise until Christmas morning.

 Our kids will each receive a gift that they will need for the trip – perhaps tickets to Ellis Island or the Statue of Liberty when we go to New York City, a French beret if we go to Paris, Mickey Mouse ears if we go to Disney World, etc.